iTwin/itwinjs-core/docs/learning/backend/CodeService.md

 In iTwin.js, a [Code]($common) contains 3 parts:

- 1. **value**.
-A code's value is just a human-readable string, e.g. "Conference Room 10", "PMP-233", or "PN-2343-12-23-a4", etc. In conversation, people will generally refer to a code's value as "the code" of an asset.
+ 1. **Value**.
+A code's value is just a human-readable string, e.g. "Conference Room 10", "PMP-233", or "KPN-2343-1223a4", etc. In conversation, people will generally refer to a code's value as "the code" of an asset.
- 2. **scope**.
+ 2. **Scope**.
 Since code values are meant to be human readable, there must be some way to disambiguate the value by "context".
 "Conference Room 10" cannot be used in a meaningful conversation unless the context of its building or floor is somehow supplied or implied.
 The scope of a code supplies the *context* for its value.
 Unlike code values, the identifiers for scope are *not* meant to be human readable, and instead are in the form of [GUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier).
 Scope guids themselves identify real-world entities (a building, an floor within a building, a pipe run, etc.).
 In this manner we say that code values are implicitly "qualified by their scope".
- 3. **spec**.
+ 3. **Spec**.
 A *code specification* is merely a string that identifies the *type* of a code.
 In iTwin.js, every [Code]($common) includes a code spec for a few reasons:

 - it provides information about how to *interpret* the code (i.e. the "coding convention")
 - it can used to determine the "next available value" within a scope for codes that arranged in sequences.
-- it further qualifies the value/scope pairs by type, so that it is possible for a single scope to have multiple codes with the same value but used for different purposes (e.g. "OHL-32" might be a label for an  "overhead line" and an "open helix lift" in the same facility.)
+- it further qualifies the value/scope pairs by type, so that it is possible for a single scope to have multiple codes with the same value but used for different purposes.

 ### Code Uniqueness Within an IModel